 You can buy pre-made pumpkin pie spice, but if you're a baker it's likely that you have all the spices you need in your kitchen pantry.

-While you can use honey, I really love maple syrup as the sweetener in this naturally sweetened pumpkin bread.
+While you can use honey, I really love maple syrup as the sweetener in this pumpkin bread recipe.
 It helps this bread stay ridiculously moist and gives it a hint of maple flavor that works so well with pumpkin, cinnamon, ginger, and the rest of those fall flavors.

 One-half cup does the trick to sweeten this bread just enough.
 When combined with the rest of these ingredients, it transforms ho-hum pumpkin puree into the perfect fall treat.